Exporting Query Results in CSV or JSON Format¶

 Health Check¶

-To determine if the export API is healthy, you can use the following endpoint:
+To determine the health of the export API, you can use the following endpoint:

 curl https://api.observe-eng.com/v1/health